seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Then why should he despair that knows to court it
 With words, fair looks and liberality?
 What, hast not thou full often struck a doe,
-And borne her cleanly by the keeper’s nose?
+And borne her cleanly by the keeper's nose?

 **AARON**
 Why, then, it seems, some certain snatch or so